-Covered Health Services 1 Percentage of Eligible Expenses Payable by the Plan: Designated Network and Network Non-Network ■ Inpatient 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible ■ Outpatient 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Nutritional Counseling (Diabetic management is limited up to three visits per calendar year) 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Orthognathic Surgery Depending upon where the Covered Health Service is provided, Benefits will be paid the same as those stated under each Covered Health Service category in this section.
-Ostomy Supplies 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Pharmaceutical Products - Outpatient 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Physician Fees for Surgical and Medical Services Covered Health Services provided by a non-Network Physician in certain Network facilities will apply the same cost sharing (Copayment, Coinsurance and applicable deductible) as if those services were provided by a Network provider; however Eligible Expenses will be determined as described in Section 3, How the Plan Works, under Eligible Expenses.
-80% after you meet the Annual Deductible 90% after you meet the Annual Deductible for GW MFA Providers 60% after you meet the Annual Deductible Physician's Office Services - Sickness and Injury 80% after you meet the Annual Deductible 90% after you meet the Annual 60% after you meet the Annual Deductible
+Covered Health Services 1 Percentage of Eligible Expenses Payable by the Plan: Designated Network and Network Non-Network MFA Specialist Physician Obesity Surgery See Section 6, Additional Coverage Details for limits Depending upon where the Covered Health Service is provided, Benefits will be the same as those stated under each Covered Health Service category in this section.
+Not Covered Orthognathic Surgery Depending upon where the Covered Health Service is provided, Benefits for orthognathic surgery will be paid the same as those stated under each Covered Health Service category in this section.
+Ostomy Supplies 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Pharmaceutical Products - Outpatient 80% after you meet the Annual Deductible When performed in the Physician's Office setting covered under the Office visit Copay 60% after you meet the Annual Deductible Physician Fees for Surgical and Medical Services Covered Health Services provided by a non-Network Physician in certain Network facilities will apply the same cost sharing (Copayment, Coinsurance and applicable deductible) as if those services were provided by a Network provider; however Eligible Expenses will be determined as described in Section 3, How the Plan Works, under Eligible Expenses.
+80% after you meet the Annual Deductible Services performed in an office setting are paid as described under Physician's Office Services - Sickness and Injury.
+60% after you meet the Annual Deductible